apify/crawlee/website/blog/2024/04-23-scrapy-vs-crawlee/index.md

 There are a lot of things that we can compare between Scrapy and Crawlee.
 This article will be the first part of a series comparing Scrapy and Crawlee on various parameters.

-We will compare both libraries on various parameters, starting with language and development environments and essential features that make the scraping process easy for developers, like autoscaling, headless browsing, queue management, etc.
+We will compare both libraries on various parameters, starting with language and development environments and essential features that make the scraping process easy for developers, like autoscaling, headless browsing, queue management, and more.

 ## Language and development environments:

-Scrapy is written in Python, making it easier for the data science community to integrate it with various tools with Python.
-While Scrapy offers very detailed documentation, for first-timers, sometimes it takes work to start with Scrapy.
+Scrapy is written in Python, making it easier for the data science community to integrate it with various tools.
+While Scrapy offers very detailed documentation, it can take a lot of work to get started with Scrapy.
 One of the reasons why it is considered not so beginner-friendly[[1]](https://towardsdatascience.com/web-scraping-with-scrapy-theoretical-understanding-f8639a25d9cd)[[2]](https://www.accordbox.com/blog/scrapy-tutorial-1-scrapy-vs-beautiful-soup/#:~:text=Since%20Scrapy%20does%20no%20only,to%20become%20a%20Scrapy%20expert.)[[3]](https://www.udemy.com/tutorial/scrapy-tutorial-web-scraping-with-python/scrapy-vs-beautiful-soup-vs-selenium//1000) is its [complex architecture](https://docs.scrapy.org/en/latest/topics/architecture.html), which consists of various components like spiders, middleware, item pipelines, and settings.
-For beginners, learning all of these can be a time-consuming task.
+These can be challenging for beginners.

 Crawlee is one of the few web scraping and automation libraries that supports JavaScript and TypeScript.
-Crawlee supports CLI as Scrapy does, but the difference that it makes very easy for beginners to start with is their [pre-built templates](https://github.com/apify/crawlee/tree/master/packages/templates/templates) in TypeScript and JavaScript supporting Playwright and Puppeteer.
-It helps beginners to get a quick understanding of the file structure and how it works.
+Crawlee supports CLI just like Scrapy, but it also provides [pre-built templates](https://github.com/apify/crawlee/tree/master/packages/templates/templates) in TypeScript and JavaScript with support for Playwright and Puppeteer.
+These templates help beginners to quickly understand the file structure and how it works.

 ## Headless browsing and JS rendering

-Scrapy does not support headless browsers natively, but it supports them with its plugin system, similarly it does not support scraping JavaScript rendered websites but with plugin system it is possible.
-One of the best examples of which is its [Playwright plugin](https://github.com/scrapy-plugins/scrapy-playwright/tree/main).
+Scrapy does not support headless browsers natively, but it supports them with its plugin system, similarly it does not support scraping JavaScript rendered websites, but the plugin system makes this possible.
+One of the best examples is its [Playwright plugin](https://github.com/scrapy-plugins/scrapy-playwright/tree/main).

-Apify Store is a JavaScript rendered website, so we wil scrape it in this example using `scrapy-playwright` integration.
+Apify Store is a JavaScript rendered website, so we will scrape it in this example using the `scrapy-playwright` integration.

 For installation and making changes to [`settings.py`], please follow the instructions on `scrapy-playwright` [repository on GitHub](https://github.com/scrapy-plugins/scrapy-playwright/tree/main?tab=readme-ov-file#installation).

-After installation and making changes, create a spider with this code to scrape the data:
+Then, create a spider with this code to scrape the data:

 ```py